vsamy/vsamy.github.io/_posts/repo/en/2017-10-03-wrench-cone-lib.md

 The contact wrench cone is its polyhedral representation where the force $\mathbf{f}_i$ is the friction cone.

-As explain [here](https://scaron.info/teaching/contact-stability.html), 'the CWC characterizes all feasible motions'.
+As explain [here](https://scaron.info/teaching/contact-stability.html), 'if the CWC exists, the motion *may be* feasible'.

 ## Fonctionning of the lib
 There are only two classes in the library. `ContactSurface` characterizes the surface involved in the computation of the CWC. `WrenchCone` computes the polyhedral representation of the contact wrench.

 ### Contact surface
 A contact surface $S$ depends on several variables.
-It holds the translation and rotation information of the surface in the world frame coordinates, the static friction coefficient $\mu$, the number of generators of the friction cone $N^S_G$ and the points belonging to the surface in the surface coordinates. $N^S_p$ is the number of points.
+It holds the translation and rotation information of the surface in the world frame coordinates, the static friction coefficient $\mu$, the number of generators of the friction cone $N_G$ and the number of points $N_p$ that belongs to it.

 By convention, the normal of the surface is the z-axis of the surface frame.

-The linearization of the friction cone is done at run time and depends of the number of generators.
+The linearization of the friction cone is done at run time and depends of the surface's variables.
 For a 3D friction cone, this number should be at least superior or equal to 3.
 The higher this number is, the better the cone approximation is.

 The functions `rectangularSurface()` (in C++) and `rectangular_surface()` (in python) allows to build a simple rectangular surface with 4 points (one at each corner).